Gregory Horndeski: Life and education

 Gregory Walter Horndeski was born in Cleveland, Ohio in 1948 and got his B.A. in physics at Washington University in St. Louis in 1970 and his PhD in applied mathematics from the University of Waterloo in 1973, mainly with an interest in physics and mathematics.
-In 1974 he published his paper on a general second order scalar–tensor theory of gravitation, which would remain largely uncited for over 30 years before being revisited in the 2010's as an important theory in the development of modern cosmology.
+In 1974 he published his paper on a general second order scalar–tensor theory of gravitation, which would remain largely uncited for over 30 years before being revisited in the 2010s as an important theory in the development of modern cosmology.
 He became a tenured professor at the University of Waterloo in 1979, a position which he left in 1981 to focus on his painting work.

 Horndeski developed his interest in art on a trip to Europe while studying physics at Washington University in St. Louis, and eventually left his work in physics to pursue a career in art as a painter, relocating to Dallas, Texas.